Hasan Mushrif

 On 10 January 2017, Mushrif, along with NCP MP Dhananjay Mahadik, former NCP MP Nivedita Sambhajirao Mane, Kolhapur mayor Hasina Faras, and 400 others, were arrested for blocking traffic on the Pune-Bengaluru national highway as part of a protest against the effects of demonetisation.

 Political career

 Mushrif has served as the Minister of Labour of the Government of Maharashtra.

-Mushrif is currently serving as the Cabinet Minister for Rural Development in the Maharashtra and is a prominent leader of western Maharashtra.